| |

 et al. (2006), Cibois (2003, 2010).

-One of those offshoots was once known as "White-bellied Yuhina Y. zantholeuca," but it proved to be most closely related to New World vireos (Cibois 2003, Alström
+Like another "babbler" once known as "White-bellied Yuhina Y. zantholeuca," both proved to be most closely related to New World vireos (Cibois 2003, Alström

-2007).
-They do have a unique bill (right; Green Shrike-Babbler again;
+They do have a unique bill (right; Green Shrike-Babbler again; all

 species of shrike-vireos, sequenced two nuclear genes.
 They found that